 No person shall open, carry water from, or tamper with in any manner, any fire hydrant connecting to Town mains, unless a written permit is first obtained.
 However, this section shall not affect any Fire Department engaged in the pursuit of its regular duties, nor shall it effect employees of the Highway or Sewer Departments.

 Complaints of overcharge on water bills must be made within 30 days of rendition.
 All bills against which no claim has been made within the time shall be considered correct and must be paid at the amount rendered.

 When property becomes vacant, upon receipt of notice from the owner, the Water Department will temporarily discontinue the service by either shutting it off at the curb box or by shutting off and sealing the valve immediately ahead of the meter.
-No charge will then be made for water service during this time property remains vacant, provided the foregoing provisions are fully complied with.
+No charge will then be made for water service during this time the property remains vacant, provided the foregoing provisions are fully complied with.
 However, should the customer not request a discontinuance of service, the charge shall accrue against the premises for the amount metered, or the minimum quarterly charge for water in the district, whichever shall be larger.
-A charge of $5 shall be made for turning on any water service temporarily discontinued.
+A charge, as set from time to time by resolution of the Town Board of the Town of Lewiston, shall be made for turning on any water service temporarily discontinued.

 Persons purchasing property shall make arrangements with the seller of same regarding settlement for the partial payment of water consumed during any portion of the quarter.
 The purchaser shall be held responsible for all unpaid water bills as well as for water registered on the meter when he took possession.
 The Water Department shall assume no responsibility for the failure of the purchaser to ascertain these facts.